alemosie/hot_peppers/README.md

 ### Background

-The data is from [PepperScale](https://www.pepperscale.com), a website that seems to be entirely dedicated to the topic of peppers.
+The base data is from [PepperScale](https://www.pepperscale.com), a website that seems to be entirely dedicated to the topic of peppers.
 I have no affiliation with the site, but am grateful for their work!
 I specifically curated this dataset from their [Hot Pepper List](https://www.pepperscale.com/hot-pepper-list/).

 Pepper hotness is based on the **Scoville Scale**, a measurement of the pungency of chili peppers running from mild to extreme.
 If you're interested in the scale -- along with its many pros and cons -- I recommend you read PepperScale's article on the subject [here](https://www.pepperscale.com/what-is-the-scoville-scale/), or trusty [Wikipedia](https://en.wikipedia.org/wiki/Scoville_scale).